Coleridge-Initiative/RCGraph/README.md

   - `authors.json` -- list of known authors
   - `auth_train.tsv` -- training set for self-supervised model

-See the `misses_author.txt` file which reports the title of each publication that doesn't any authors.
+See the `misses_author.json` file which reports the title of each publication that doesn't any authors.

 **Caveats:**